sahn1998/EarningsTranscripts-NLP/README.md

 ---

 ## Project Overview
-This project investigates whether the textual content of quarterly earnings call transcripts can be used to **predict changes in company performance**, specifically **whether EPS increased from the previous quarter**. <br>
+This project investigates whether the textual content of quarterly earnings call transcripts can be used to **predict changes in company performance**, specifically **whether EPS increased from the previous quarter**.
 Building on our earlier work using **unsupervised learning** to uncover industry-specific linguistic patterns, we extend our analysis with **supervised classification** to explore predictive relationships between language and earnings outcomes.

 ---

-# Problem Statement
-Can we predict whether a company’s EPS increased from the previous quarter using only the language in its quarterly earnings call transcript? <br>
-We aim to identify whether investor-facing communication in earnings calls contains reliable signals of company performance, using conventional machine learning models and NNs trained on TF-IDF representations of transcript text.

---

 ## Dataset